Conference to tackle human trafficking and modern slavery

 On 9 March 2018, in the run-up to the 62nd session of the Commission on the Status of Women (CSW), the UN Trust Fund to End Violence against Women (UN Trust Fund) and Shiva Foundation will host a one-day conference at UN Women Headquarters to map spaces for collaborative efforts between NGOs, Governments, the private sector and the UN system to tackle human trafficking and modern slavery.*

 This conference will bring leaders from the hotel industry, United Nations, civil society and the private sector together in building solutions to end modern slavery and human trafficking.
-The hotel and hospitality industry can be an unwitting venue for female victims of exploited labour and commercial sex, as hotels can be utilized for their anonymity.
+The hotel and hospitality industry can be an unwitting venue for female victims of exploited labour and sexual exploitation, as hotels can be utilized for their anonymity.

 The conference, run in conjunction with the CSW, will provide practical and innovative examples and suggestions of corporate, civil society and state collaborative engagement on the topic.